 • coaching and mentoring in K–12 schools, university settings, and other educational contexts domestically and internationally.

-She is also an internationally certified developmental coach (Immunity to Change™ coach) who works with leaders to build internal capacity and achieve improvement goals.
+She is also an internationally certified Immunity to Change and leadership coach who works with coaches, superintendents, principals, assistant principals, teacher leaders, and other leaders to build internal capacity and achieve goals.
 Her work is inspired by the idea that schools must be places where adults and children can grow, and she is dedicated to creating the conditions to achieve this and to helping leaders and educators of all kinds to do the same on behalf of supporting adults and youth.

 At Teachers College, Ellie is the Director of the PhD Program in Education Leadership.
 She also works extensively with aspiring and practicing scholars, principals, superintendents, and coaches across departments and programs—including TC’s Summer Principals Academy, the Urban Educators Leaders doctoral Program for aspiring district leaders, the Cahn Fellows Program for Distinguished Leaders, and the Leadership Institutes for School Change—a series of professional learning experiences she directs and co-facilitates.